Approbative

-In linguistics, approbatives are words or grammatical forms that denote a positive affect; that is, they express the appreciation or approval of the speaker.
+In linguistics, approbatives are words or grammatical forms that denote a positive affect; that is, they express the appreciation or approval of the speaker. !Claro!
+(Spanish) and "Gotcha!"
+(English) are examples.

 Sometimes a term may begin as a pejorative word and eventually be adopted in an approbative sense.
 In historical linguistics, this phenomenon is known as amelioration.
 Examples from English include "punk", "nerd", "badass", "sick", and "killer".